vitorassis/interio/README.md

 Returns:
 ```
-1 if it executed succesfully else 0
+1 if it executed successfully else 0
 ```

 ### showScrollPane(scrollPane) :